 3. How quickly do you want to fill this position?

 Sometimes it takes a few weeks to hear back after your interview.
-Asking how quickly a company’s looking to fill a position, you can better understand how long the process could take.
+You can better understand how long the process could take by asking how quickly a company’s looking to fill a position.

 4. How would you best describe the company’s culture?